emqx/emqx-docs/en_US/deploy/cluster/security.md

 # Cluster security

-When it comes to the security of the EMQX cluster, there are two primary aspects to consider.

-* Secure the ports each node listens on for clustering.
-* Keep the Erlang cookie secret.
-See ` node.cookie` config.
+Security is the cornerstone of all IoT applications and platforms.
+EMQX adopts multiple protection mechanisms to ensure data and privacy security, for example, EMQX supports multiple [authentication](../../access-control/authn/authn.md) and [authorization](../../access-control/authz/authz.md) mechanisms on the node level, it also leverages the features of Port mapping and TLS/SSL encryption to ensure the data transmission security of client data transmission, message communication between cluster nodes, and enterprise system integrations.

+This section introduces port mapping in EMQX and how to configure TLS/SSL encryption.

 ::: tip Tip
-It's a good practice to keep the clustering ports internal by configuring firewall rules e.g., AWS security groups or iptables.
+It's a good practice to keep the clustering ports internal by configuring firewall rules e.g., AWS security groups or iptables. <!--I think more content should be added about the firewall setting-->
 :::

 |      |           |                     |                                                              |